 - Usually entrusted with routine tasks, middles can fulfill their duties with lower supervision.
 They actively cooperate with other team members and understand development cycle scenarios.
 By analyzing the results of occurring issues, they can avoid them in the future.

 Possessing deep knowledge and thorough experience, these specialists are already able to mentor their peers.
 They are also familiar with the business domain they support.
 Their expertise may even expand to the spheres of overall marketing and business development.
+Senior software engineer salary is significantly higher than junior developers and middle developers have.

 - Key technical skills.